-For thirty-seven years The Princeton Singers has captivated audiences and listeners through excellent singing and musicianship.
+For thirty-nine years The Princeton Singers has captivated audiences and listeners through excellent singing and musicianship.
 Founded as a small, independent ensemble in 1983 by John Bertalot, then choirmaster and organist at Trinity Church in Princeton, New Jersey, the Singers soon earned a reputation for “excellent tuning, impeccable control, and subtlely nuanced phrasing.”

 Since being appointed Artistic Director in 1998, composer-conductor Steven Sametz has expanded the group’s repertoire.
 Under Dr. Sametz, the ensemble has been noted for its versatility and its mastery of works from Bach to Schoenberg, with forays into unexplored and exciting realms such as Aboriginal and Native American ritual music, Igbe chanting and Arab-Andalusian muwashahat.
 Our repertoire has come to include not only the local holiday favorite, “A Child’s Christmas in Wales,” when we bring to life traditional carols while Dylan Thomas’s classic story is read by a narrator, but also popular collaborations with the Princeton University Art Museum, where the Singers’ range and Dr. Sametz’s creative programming genius are given free rein, allowing us to pair Rothko with Ligeti and Jasper Johns with John Cage.
 Whatever the repertoire, the Singers have been hailed as “masterful choral singers” with a “rich vocal color” and “flowing choral tone.”